Migalastat

 - Pharmacodynamics

-In general, treatment in patients with migalastat in Phase 2 pharmacodynamic trials resulted in increases in endogenous alpha-galactosidase (alpha-Gal A) activity in white blood cells, as well as in skin and kidney for the majority of patients Label,6.
-In patients with amenable galactosidase alpha gene (GLA) mutations, globotriaosylceramide (GL-3) levels tended to decrease in the urine and in the kidney interstitial capillaries Label,6.
+In general, treatment in patients with migalastat in Phase 2 pharmacodynamic trials resulted in increases in endogenous alpha-galactosidase (alpha-Gal A) activity in white blood cells, as well as in skin and kidney for the majority of patients Label.
+In patients with amenable galactosidase alpha gene (GLA) mutations, globotriaosylceramide (GL-3) levels tended to decrease in the urine and in the kidney interstitial capillaries.6

 - Mechanism of action

-Fabry disease is a progressive X-linked lysosomal storage disorder which affects males and females Label,6.
-Fabry disease-causing mutations occur in the galactosidase alpha (GLA) gene and result in a deficiency of the lysosomal enzyme alpha-galactosidase A (alpha-Gal A) that is required for glycosphingolipid substrate (GL-3 and lyso-Gb3) metabolism Label,6.
-Reduced alpha-Gal A activity is, therefore, associated with the progressive accumulation of glycosphingolipid substrate in vulnerable organs and tissues, which ultimately leads to the morbidity and mortality associated with Fabry disease Label,6.
+Fabry disease is a progressive X-linked lysosomal storage disorder that affects males and females Label.
+Fabry disease-causing mutations occur in the galactosidase alpha (GLA) gene and result in a deficiency of the lysosomal enzyme alpha-galactosidase A (alpha-Gal A) that is required for glycosphingolipid substrate (GL-3 and lyso-Gb3) metabolism Label.
+Reduced alpha-Gal A activity is, therefore, associated with the progressive accumulation of glycosphingolipid substrate in vulnerable organs and tissues, which ultimately leads to the morbidity and mortality associated with Fabry disease.6

-The GLA mutations that are amenable and not amenable to treatment with migalastat are regularly maintained and updated on online sites that are readily accessible by healthcare providers Label,6.
+The GLA mutations that are amenable and not amenable to treatment with migalastat are regularly maintained and updated on online sites that are readily accessible by healthcare providers.5

-With absorption occurring largely in the gut 2, the absolute bioavailability (AUC) for a single oral 150 mg migalastat hydrochloride dose or a single 2-hour 150 mg intravenous infusion was approximately 75% Label,6.
-Following a single oral dose of 150 mg migalastat hydrochloride solution, the time to peak plasma concentration was approximately 3 hours Label,6.
-Plasma migalastat exposure (AUC0-∞) and Cmax demonstrated dose-proportional increases at migalastat hydrochloride oral doses from 50 mg to 1,250 mg Label,6.
+With absorption occurring largely in the gut, the absolute bioavailability (AUC) for a single oral 150 mg migalastat hydrochloride dose or a single 2-hour 150 mg intravenous infusion was approximately 75% and Tmax was approximately 3 hours.2,6 Plasma migalastat exposure (AUC0-∞) and Cmax demonstrated dose-proportional increases at migalastat hydrochloride oral doses from 50 mg to 1,250 mg (doses from 0.5 to 8.3-fold of the approved recommended dosage).5,6

-Migalastat administered with a high-fat meal, or 1 hour before a high-fat or light meal, or 1 hour after a light meal, resulted in significant reductions of 37% to 42% in mean total migalastat exposure (AUC0-∞) and reductions of 15% to 40% in mean peak migalastat exposure (Cmax) compared with the fasting state Label,6.
+Migalastat administered with a high-fat meal (850 calories; 56% from fat), or 1 hour before a high-fat or light meal (507 calories; 30% from fat), or 1 hour after a light meal, resulted in significant reductions of 37% to 42% in mean total migalastat exposure (AUC0-∞) and reductions of 15% to 39% in mean peak migalastat exposure (Cmax) compared with the fasting state.5

 - Volume of distribution

-In healthy volunteers, the volume of distribution (Vz/F) of migalastat following ascending single oral doses (25-675 mg migalastat HCl) ranged from 77 to 133 L, indicating it is well distributed into tissues and greater than total body water (42 liters) Label,6.
+In healthy volunteers, the volume of distribution (Vz/F) of migalastat following ascending single oral doses (25-675 mg migalastat HCl) ranged from 77 to 133 L, indicating it is well distributed into tissues and greater than total body water (42 liters).6

 - Protein binding

-There was no detectable plasma protein binding following administration of [14C]-migalastat hydrochloride in the concentration range between 1 and 100 uM Label,6.
+There was no detectable plasma protein binding following administration of [14C]-migalastat hydrochloride in the concentration range between 1 and 100 µM.5,6

 - Metabolism